MicrosoftDocs/azure-docs/articles/security/benchmarks/front-door-security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/40094.).

-**Guidance**: Azure Front door does not support deploying directly into a virtual network
+**Guidance**: Microsoft Azure Front door does not support deploying directly into a virtual network

 **Azure Security Center monitoring**: Unset.
 Please provide a value in the work item.